-The purpose of the Generate KiwiSaver Scheme is to help you save for your retirement and provide you with retirement benefits.
-The Scheme is a registered KiwiSaver scheme under the Financial Markets Conduct Act 2013 (FMCA).
-The Scheme is structured as a unitised trust, governed by a trust deed which appointed Generate as manager and Public Trust as supervisor.
+The purpose of the Generate KiwiSaver Scheme is to help you save for your retirement.
+The Scheme is a unit trust registered as a KiwiSaver scheme under the Financial Markets Conduct Act 2013 (FMCA), and governed by a trust deed which appointed Generate as manager and Public Trust as supervisor.